UlugbekSattarov/SC-Wallet/README.md

 SC Wallet is an implementation of an over-collateralized algorithmic stablecoin using Cardano's ADA as collateral

+# Installation Instructions

-## Prerequisite
+## Setting up Blockfrost

-Set Up Blockfrost Project:
+1. **Create a Blockfrost Project:**
+   - Navigate to [Blockfrost.io](https://blockfrost.io/) and sign up or log in.

-Register a new project on the Blockfrost.io website and obtain your Project ID.
+   - Create a new project and copy your Project ID.

+2. **Configure Project ID:**
+   - Go to the file located at `SC-Wallet/front-back/off-chain/frontend/src/pages/_app.tsx`.
-Navigate to the directory SC-Wallet/front-back/off-chain/frontend/src/pages/_app.tsx and insert the Project ID into the Blockfrost constructor.
+   - Paste your Project ID into the Blockfrost constructor within this file.

-Configure Nami Wallet:
+## Configuring Nami Wallet

+1. **Install Nami Wallet:**
+   - Download and install Nami Wallet from its official website or browser extension store.
-Download and install the Nami Wallet.
-Switch to Preview mode (ensure you have some ADA available for transactions).
+   - Activate Preview mode in the wallet settings.
+Ensure you have some ADA in your wallet to handle transactions.

-## Installation

-Start the Frontend Application:
+## Running the Frontend

-Open a terminal, change to the directory SC-Wallet/front-back/off-chain/frontend/, and execute the command: bash
-Copy code
+1. **Start the Development Server:**
+   - Open your terminal and navigate to the folder `SC-Wallet/front-back/off-chain/frontend/`.
+   - Run the following command to start the development server:
+     ```bash
      npm run dev
+     ```
+   - This command will launch the frontend application locally for development and testing.

+Follow these steps to set up and run the front-end portion of the SC-Wallet application on your local machine.